Azerbaijan State University of Economics: History

+Branches

 Derbent branch

 The Derbent branch of the Azerbaijan State Economic University was founded in 1993 by Heydar Aliyev.
 However, the official opening of the branch of the Azerbaijan State Economic University in the city of Derbent of the Republic of Dagestan of the Russian Federation was held only in November 2016.
 The total area of the Derbent branch is more than 11 thousand km2.
 There are 32 classrooms in the university, with a total capacity of 1,000 students.
 In the first year, 69 people were recruited to the university.
 At the moment, students can study in four areas: